 |Season||6 AM to 9 AM||9 AM to 12 AM|

 You can pay using cash or Visa and Mastercard credit cards.
-Note that, even if you arrive before parking attendants, you still need to pay and display the parking permit properly.
+Note that, even if you arrive before the parking attendants, you still need to pay and display the parking permit properly.
 For additional parking rate information or other inquiries, call 310-821-1081.

 Is There Free Parking Near Venice Beach?

-Free parking spots are offered on a first-come, first-served basis and on weekdays for vehicles with a disabled parking placard only.
+Free parking spots are offered on a first-come, first-served basis and weekdays for vehicles with a disabled parking placard only.
 On weekends and holidays, standard parking rates apply.
 The only other way to get a complimentary spot is by staying in a Venice Beach hotel since most of them offer free spaces for guests.

 Private Parking for Venice Beach Visitors